This post may contain affiliate links. Please see our disclosure policy.

 Calendula jelly is a warm and sunny floral preserve that’s absolutely delicious on your morning toast, or on a cracker beside a charcuterie platter.
 Calendula also happens to be a natural immune-boosting herb, so it’s a sweet way to take your medicine, too!

 I grow calendula in my garden every single year because I can’t imagine a summer without its beautiful sunny blossoms.
-Even if it weren’t absolutely beautiful, I’d still grow it for its many medicinal properties.
+Even if it weren’t absolutely beautiful, I’d still grow it for its many medicinal properties, and there are just so many ways to use calendula!

-Calendula goes into calendula oil and homemade salves, which we use to treat burns and minor skin irritation.
+Calendula goes into calendula oil and calendula salve, which we use to treat burns and minor skin irritation.
+It’s one of the key ingredients in my herbal burn salve recipe for good reason.
 It’s truly lovely as a topical remedy, but it’s also useful internally.

 It happens to be one of the few immune-boosting herbs, and it has a place next to echinacea and elderberry in your herbal medicine cabinet.
-While you can make a simple calendula tea, I absolutely love the idea of an immune-boosting floral jelly on my morning toast.
+While you can make a simple calendula tea or calendula tincture, I absolutely love the idea of an immune-boosting floral jelly on my morning toast.

 It all starts right out in the garden, with a few handfuls of fresh calendula blossoms.